 - Is it too cramped with bulky furniture?

-- Do you find your furniture and rugs getting dirty super easily and want to consider fabrics that can stand more wear and tear/hide stains?
+- Do you find your furniture and rugs getting dirty super easily?
+You may want to consider fabrics that can stand more wear and tear/hide stains?

 - Is there any furniture you just straight up hate?